adventuregamestudio/ags-manual-source/UpgradeTo40.md

 ### New Script Compiler and RTTI

 While the legacy script compiler is still present for now, a new compiler is available (and it is default in newly created games).
-This compiler unlocks many long asked features like multidimentional arrays, list initialization, and a multitude of script warnings to help you catch some common issues at compile time.
+This compiler unlocks many long asked features like multidimentional arrays, nested structs, list initialization, and a multitude of script warnings to help you catch some common issues at compile time.

-Beyond this, Run-Time Type Information (RTTI) is added now when using either compilers, which unlocks managed structs in managed structs and other complex declarations that weren't previous allowed.
+Beyond this, Run-Time Type Information (RTTI) is added now when using either compilers, which unlocks managed pointers in managed structs and other complex declarations that weren't previous allowed.
 A new variable watch pane is added when debugging, and RTTI will also enable better type information during debugging.

 ### New Room Format